 Automotive Service Excellence (ASE) is an organization that works to improve the quality of vehicle repair and service by testing and certifying automotive professionals.
 Technicians take the ASE test to set themselves apart from others in the field of automotive repair.
 The tests are difficult to pass and are often linked to pay increases for the technicians who successfully pass the tests.

-For more information on the benefits of ASE certification visit the ASE website here .
+For more information on the benefits of ASE certification visit the ASE website.

 Post Secondary Opportunities

 There are many schools that offer post secondary training to those who wish to work in the automotive field.
-Some of the most popular schools for our students include: Grand Rapids Community College, Lincoln Technical College, University of Northwestern Ohio and Ferris State University.
+Some of the most popular schools for our students include: Grand Rapids Community College, University of Northwestern Ohio and Ferris State University.

 Students can earn college credit with numerous post-secondary schools by successfully completing automotive technology classes at The Tech Center.
-To see a list of the schools with which we articulate and their requirements, click here .
+Visit the College Credt page to see a list of schools and their requirements.